USEPA/e-manifest/README.md

 Developers only listserv (Are you a developer that will consume e-Manifest's APIs?)

-* Subscribe: Send a blank message to: join-e-manifestdev@lists.epa.gov
+* Subscribe: Send a blank message to: join-e-Manifestdev@lists.epa.gov

 Attend the next [e-Manifest webinar](https://www.epa.gov/e-manifest/monthly-webinars-about-hazardous-waste-electronic-manifest-e-manifest)